 Contracts for the International Sale of Goods

 You have been purchasing widgets from Widget Supply Company for years without any problems.
-Unfortunately, a dispute arises between you and the supplier so you contact Vandenack Williams LLC to help resolve the dispute.
+Unfortunately, a dispute arises between you and the supplier so you contact Vandenack Weaver LLC to help resolve the dispute.

 If the dispute is between two parties that each have a place of business in the United States, we would turn to Article 2 of the Uniform Commercial Code (also known as the UCC) to help interpret the sales agreement between the parties and otherwise determine any default rules to be applied.
 Article 2 of the UCC is a standard set of laws applicable to the sale of goods.
 Each state in the United States has adopted some variation of Article 2 of the UCC with the only exception being Louisiana, which has elected to maintain its civil law for governing the sale of goods in the state.